razekteixeira/Framework7-Plugin-Tour-Guide/README.md

 ## API

-The following methods are available on a welcomescreen instance
+The following methods are available on a tourguide instance

 ```javascript
 tourguide.moveForward();         // moves to next step